stepanataccolade/docsv2/sources/pipelines/resources.md

 ```
 - name: box-image
   type: image
-  integration: ric03uec-dh
+  integration: avinci-dh
   source:
-    name: "aye0aye/box"
+    name: "avinci/box"
-    isPull: false
     tag: "master.35"
 ```
-The above YML when added to `shippable.resources.yml` will create a resource of type `gitRepo` with the name `box-repo`.
-It is using an integration `avinci-gh` which is the name of the integration defined, [learn more here](#integration).
-The repo name is `box` and belongs to `avinci` org.
-The branch to look for resource and job definitions is `master`
+The above YML when added to `shippable.resources.yml` will create a resource of type `image` with the name `box-image`.
+It is using an integration `avinci-dh` which is the name of the integration defined, [learn more here](#integration).
+The image name is `box` and belongs to `avinci` org.
+The branch to look for resource and job definitions is `master`.
+This image tag is being set to `master.35`.

 These are YML properties